-A great singer is able to regulate the breath so that it’s even, connected and balanced from the start and end of every phrase.
+A great singer is able to regulate the breath so that it is even, connected and balanced from the start to the end of every phrase.

 Hello!
 This is a great time for you to really start getting to know your voice.
 Pay attention to what your whole body as well as individual areas such as your neck, throat, head, tummy, lungs feel when you’re singing.
 Take singing lessons and choose a teacher that you feel comfortable asking any question that you may have about singing and performing.
 Whatever singing you’re doing, do not over do it and when singing high and very low notes become somewhat painful, you have to stop and change your approach or get your teacher to show you how to do it.
 Happy singing!

 p.s.
 Don’t forget to listen to all types of music, new and old songs alike

 Community radio has been so supportive of my songs.
 I can’t even begin to explain how absolutely stoked I am to be getting some much needed attention!
 I have PBS, Triple R, Edge FM (NSW), and dozens more stations Australia wide to thank.
 Not to mention AMRAP/AirIT.

 Alos, I’m so very glad that Triple J has given me a bit of love!
 The Liberating Kind (LOTEK Remix) has been played a few times on both Triple J radio on “Roots N All” show by the lovely Sarah Howells, and also on Unearthed Digital Radio.

 This means the entire world to me!
 Thank you so much radio!